What is operability, how does it promote resilience, and how does building operability into your applications drive

 With IT As A Cost Centre, Plan happens in a Product department and Build-Run happens in an IT department.
 IT will have separate Delivery and Operations groups, with competing goals:

 - Delivery will be responsible for building features

 - Operations will be responsible for running services

 Delivery and Operations will consist of functionally-oriented teams of specialists.
 Delivery will have multiple development teams.
 Operations will have Database, Network, and Server teams to administer resources, a Service Transition team to check operational readiness prior to launch, and a Production Support team to respond to live incidents.

 Siloisation causes Discontinuous Delivery

 In High Velocity Edge, Dr. Steven Spear warns over-specialisation leads to siloisation, and causes functional areas to “operate more like sovereign states”.
-Disparate Delivery and Operations teams with orthogonal priorities will inject multiple handoffs into a technology value stream, and create queues that disproportionately inflate lead times.
-Each handoff means waiting for a downstream team to be free to complete a task, and it could produce more upstream work.
+Delivery and Operations teams with orthogonal priorities will create multiple handoffs in a technology value stream.
+A handoff means waiting in a queue for a downstream team to complete a task, and that task could inadvertently produce more upstream work.

 Robustness breeds inoperability

 Most IT cost centres try to achieve reliability by Optimising For Robustness, which means prioritising a higher Mean Time Between Failures (MTBF) over a lower Mean Time To Repair (MTTR).
 This is based on the idea a production environment is a complicated system, in which homogeneous service processes have predictable, repeatable interactions, and failures are preventable.